SleepingBearDesign/muskegon-risers/content/store/babies.md

 -100% baby rib cotton construction
 -Neckband designed for easy on-and-off
 -Not intended for sleepwear
--Shrinkage: will shrink on average 1 size when put in dryer " mini = "Designed for maximum comfort!" slug = "baby-one-piece" imgurl = "assets/img/store/babies/GreyBaby'sRib.jpg"
+-Shrinkage: will shrink on average 1 size when put in dryer" mini = "Designed for maximum comfort!" slug = "baby-one-piece" imgurl = "assets/img/store/babies/GreyBaby'sRib.jpg"